The foundations of spectral computations via the Solvability Complexity Index hierarchy: Main Results

-This information is completely analogous to using bounded dispersion for matrix problems encountered in \S \ref{gen_unbd}, and we shall see that it cannot be omitted if one wishes to gain error control in the sense of $\Sigma_1$.
+This information is entirely analogous to using bounded dispersion for matrix problems encountered in \S \ref{gen_unbd}.
+We shall see that it cannot be omitted if one wishes to gain error control in the sense of $\Sigma_1$.
 Let